 Kamahi Cottage – Farmstay Accommodation

-Waitomo has it’s own 5-star Farmstay located near the Waitomo Caves and the Village of Otorohanga.
-Liz and Evan run a farmstay style cottage in the Waikato area – rustic on the outside with soft comforts inside (a gourmet breakfast you’ll love).
-This was a great little find – a hidden gem owned by real New Zealanders in rural heartland.
+Waitomo has it’s own 5-star Farmstay which is located close to the Waitomo Caves and the Village of Otorohanga.
+Liz and Evan run a farmstay style cottage in the Waikato area.
+The cottage is beautifully rustic on the outside.
+But it definitely has a softer level of comfort when you step inside.
+Liz is a gourmet cook and her breakfasts are to die for.
+This was a such a great little find – a hidden gem owned by real New Zealanders in the rural heartland.

 Ed Hillary Walkway – Otorohanga

-This charming seaside village is a famous hang-out for surfers and artist with a vibrant cafe scene.
-Classic NZ lifestyle.
+Raglan is such a charming seaside village.
+It is famous as a popular hang-out for surfers and artists.
+And to go with that brand, there is also has a vibrant cafe scene – classic NZ lifestyle.